NarniaWeb Visits the Prince Caspian Set

 Prince Caspian Set Report #1

-NarniaWebbers, I recently had the greatest week of my life.
-In May, NarniaWeb received an invitation from Disney to visit the set of The Chronicles of Narnia: Prince Caspian, and I was given this unbelievable privilege!
-For two days, Ernie Malik (the film’s publicist) gave me and other online writers a tour of various sets and introduced us to the cast and crew!
+In May, NarniaWeb received an invitation from Disney to visit the set of The Chronicles of Narnia: Prince Caspian.
+For two days, Ernie Malik (the film’s publicist) gave me and other online writers a tour of various sets and introduced us to the cast and crew.

 This is the first of a series of reports on my set visit.
 Disney has asked that these reports be released over a few months, each one focusing on a different aspect of the production: Creatures & Visual Effects, Production Design, Costumes, and the Cast.
 This first report will be a general overview of my trip, a look at the filming of a sequence, and an interview with Director Andrew Adamson!
 Consider this report a preview for the reports to come.

-I arrived in Prague (jet-lagged) on June 3.
-I thought waiting for the movie to come out was hard, but that was nothing compared to this!
+I arrived in Prague on June 3, jet-lagged.
+I thought waiting for the movie to come out was hard, but that was nothing compared to this.
 I knew I would be in Narnia the next day, and time seemed to crawl by.
 I only got a few hours sleep because I was so excited.
 But the moment we entered Barrandov studios the next day, I felt an immediate surge of energy.